GomezJuanEfe/trip-page/README.md

 </script>
 ```

+### Animating the svg

+That was one of the most challenges things on the web.

+- the SVGs are fragmented by section

+- When the width is enought for each section to get the 100vh all the SVGs are in the front

 ## Acknowledgements

 I want to say thanks to all the great people how create incredible things on the internet and share their knowledge.